terraform-ibm-modules/terraform-ibm-cloudant/solutions/dedicated/README.md

 # Deployable Architecture (DA) for the dedicated IBM Cloudant instance

-Deployable Architecture for IBM Cloudant which deploys the following resources:
+Deployable Architecture for the dedicated IBM Cloudant instance which deploys the following resources:

 - A resource group, if one is not passed in.
 - A dedicated cloudant instance